quantmind/d3-view/docs/directives.md

 Directives are special HTML attributes with the ``d3-`` prefix.
 They apply special reactive behavior to the rendered element they belong to.
-Differently from [components](./component.md), a directive doesn't replace the HTML element they belong to, instead they apply special reactive behavior to it.
+Differently from [components](./component.md), a directive doesn't replace the HTML element they belong to.

 Directive attribute values are often binding [expressions](#expressions) or empty.
-The attribute values can be a non binding expression provided the [create][] method returns nothing and set the ``active`` attribute to ``true``.
+A directive attribute value can be a non binding expression provided the [create][] method returns nothing and set the ``active`` attribute to ``true``.

 The library provides several directives for every day task.